basiralab/ABMT/README.md

 # Please cite the following paper when using ABMT:

+@article{nebli2020,
-@article{nebli2020, titleAdversarial Brain Multiplex Prediction From a Single Brain Network with Application to Gender Fingerprinting},<br/>
+ title={Adversarial Brain Multiplex Prediction From a Single Brain Network with Application to Gender Fingerprinting},<br/>
  author={Nebli, Ahmed and Rekik, Islem},<br/>
  journal={Medical Image Analysis},<br/>
  volume={??},<br/>